sanjibkumarraul/Topic-Classification/README.md

 # Topic-Classification
-This is a GitHub link to access the replication package of the under review work titled "Topic Classification using Regularized Variable-Size CNN and Dynamic BPSO in Online Social Network"
+This is a GitHub link to access the replication package of the published work titled "Topic Classification using Regularized Variable-Size CNN and Dynamic BPSO in Online Social Network"

 # Software packages Required